qiime2/docs/source/tutorials/align-phylo.rst

       --p-substitution-model 'GTR+I+G' \
       --verbose

-.. tip:: IQ-TREE search settings
+.. tip:: IQ-TREE search settings.
  There are quite a few adjustable parameters available for ``iqtree`` that can be modified improve searches through "tree space" and prevent the search algorithms from getting stuck in local optima.
 One particular `best practice`_ to aid in this regard, is to adjust the following parameters: ``--p-perturb-nni-strength`` and ``--p-stop-iter`` (each respectively maps to the ``-pers`` and ``-nstop`` flags of ``iqtree`` ).
 In brief, the larger the value for NNI (nearest-neighbor interchange) perturbation, the larger the jumps in "tree space".
 This value should be set high enough to allow the search algorithm to avoid being trapped in local optima, but not to high that the search is haphazardly jumping around "tree space".
 That is, like Goldilocks and the three :bear:s you need to find a setting that is "just right", or at least within a set of reasonable bounds.
 One way of assessing this, is to do a few short trial runs using the ``--verbose`` flag.
 If you see that the likelihood values are jumping around to much, then lowering the value for ``--p-perturb-nni-strength`` may be warranted.
 As for the stopping criteria, i.e. ``--p-stop-iter``, the higher this value, the more thorough your search in "tree space".
 Be aware, increasing this value may also increase the run time.
 That is, the search will continue until it has sampled a number of trees, say 100 (default), without finding a better scoring tree.
 If a better tree is found, then the counter resets, and the search continues.
 These two parameters deserve special consideration when a given data set contains many short sequences, quite common for microbiome survey data.
 We can modify our original command to include these extra parameters with the recommended modifications for short sequences, i.e. a lower value for perturbation strength (shorter reads do not contain as much phylogenetic information, thus we should limit how far we jump around in "tree space") and a larger number of stop iterations.
 See the `IQ-TREE command reference`_ for more details about default parameter settings.
 Finally, we'll let ``iqtree`` run in fast mode, perform the model testing, and automatically determine the optimal number of CPU cores to use.

 .. command-block::
    qiime phylogeny iqtree \